 If and when we do find out where that crib will be seen again, we’ll let you know.

-In the meantime, if anyone spots one of the nuns down Bray seafront, playing the slot machine, see if you can wangle the good word out of ’em…
+In the meantime, if anyone spots one of the nuns down Bray seafront, playing the slot machines, see if you can wangle the good word out of ’em…